fenago/katacoda-scenarios/learn-openshift/openshift-horizontal-pod-autoscaler/steps/5/text.md

 ... httpd-advanced.2886795307-80-kitek02.environments.katacoda.com ...
 ```

+**Note:** Please wait for few seconds for the pods to be runnin before running following command.

 At this point, we have everything we need, so let's start simulating CPU load with the ab Apache benchmarking utility:
 `ab -c 100 -n 10000000 -H 'Host: httpd-advanced.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com' http://127.0.0.1/`{{execute}}